akirov/Img2txt/README.md

 1. Detect text presence and position in images (localization).
 Options:
 - use sliding (and rotating?) window technique and detect highly connected objects
-- or train a neural network to detect letters and digits presence and positions:
+- train a neural network to detect letters and digits presence and positions:
   - create data set of augmented letters and digits with different font and on different backgrounds
   - create "negative" data set without letters?
-  - use YOLO as a library to get letters and digits bounding boxes
+  - train a YOLO-like network to get letters and digits bounding boxes
-  - or implement a Convolutional Neural Network in Python (Tensorflow)
-  - load the trained NN model with the OpenCV C++ API
+  - load the trained NN model with OpenCV C++ API or ggml
-- or detect other text features?
+- use Tesseract library

 2. Text segmentation and pre-processing.
-- image enhancement
+- image enhancement (convert to grayscale, filter noise, shadow removal, binarize, erode/dilate, crop, scale)
-- shadow removal?
-- proper rotation?
+- proper rotation

 3. Letter and digit recognition (classification).
 Options:
-- use Tessaract library
+- implement and train a CNN or vision transformer model in Python and load it from C++ for inference
-- or take the class directly from YOLO or the CNN
+- take the class directly from YOLO

 4. Display the results in the GUI.
 Options:
 - cluster letters and digits in words and numbers based on bounding box centers (detect lines of centers)
 - or expand individual letter boxes and unite them when they overlap
+- get the words from Tesseract